cytopia/pwncat/README.md

   --safe-word str       All modes:
                         If pwncat is started with this argument, it will shut down as soon as it receives the specified string.
+The --keep (server) or --reconn (client) options will be ignored and it won't listen again or reconnect to you.
-                        The --rebind or --reconn options will not start it up again.
                         Use a very unique string to not have it shut down accidentally by other input.

 misc arguments: